Anxiety & Panic Disorders Health Center

 Kava for Anxiety: Is Short-Term Use Safe?

-May 14, 2009 -- A water-soluble extract of the plant kava was found to be safe and highly effective for the short-term treatment of anxiety in a new study.
+A water-soluble extract of the plant kava was found to be safe and highly effective for the short-term treatment of anxiety in a new study.
 But concerns about its long-term safety and the safety of other kava formulations remain.
-A decade ago, kava supplements were a popular alternat

 Medication for Anxiety Helps Older Adults

-Jan.
-20, 2009 -- Medication for anxiety is "modestly beneficial" for very anxious older adults, according to a new study, but it takes four weeks or so to work.
-Researchers looked at one specific drug, Lexapro, part of a class known as selective serotonin reuptake inhibitors (SSRIs), to see if it co
+Medication for anxiety is "modestly beneficial" for very anxious older adults, according to a new study, but typically takes four weeks or so to work.

 Child Anxiety: Therapy Plus Zoloft Best

-Dec.
-24, 2008 - Cognitive behavioral therapy (CBT) and Zoloft are effective treatments for childhood anxiety disorders -- but the combination works best, a government-funded study shows.
-Anxiety disorders and social phobias limit the lives of at least one in 10 children.
-Yet up to half of these kids
+Cognitive behavior therapy and Zoloft are effective treatments for childhood anxiety disorders -- but the combination works best, a government-funded study finds.

 Antipsychotic Drug May Ease Anxiety